adobe/aepsdk-react-native/apps/AEPSampleApp/README.md

   Refer to [Sample App yarn scripts](https://github.com/adobe/aepsdk-react-native/blob/main/package.json#L11).

 * Where is the sample app React Native code? <br>
-  All the extension TypeScript code is located under AEPSampleApp > extensions
+  All the extension TypeScript code is located under AEPSampleApp > extensions.

 * I encountered errors while building the app. <br>
   Validate you have node installed, check your React Native development setup, refer to the doc under Prerequisites.